Plastic Bags and Climate Change

 If you think you have thrown bag away, remember: there is no away!
 Every bag you have ever thrown away is stored in landfill somewhere.

 So please, don’t throw away bags.
-The best thing to do would be to use reusable grocery bags for a few years and help stop the destruction of our eco-systems.
-Request a quote for bags to represent your business or community group and help reduce bag waste now.
+The best thing to do would be to use reusable grocery bags and help stop the destruction of our eco-systems.
+Get bags for your business or community group and help reduce bag waste now.